ishxiao/ishxiao.github.io/index.md

 ## Principal Investigator

-Xiao Shang is the Group Director of the Quantum Physics Research Group (QPRG).
+ishxiao is the Group Director of ishxiao Research Group (ishx-RG).

-### Research topics:
+### Research topics

 - Quantum Information and Computing
 - Computational Physics